BartBroeckx/Mendelian/vignettes/Mendelian-vignette.md

 ## 48                           ENSCAFT00000000149:c.565_567delGAG
 ```

 As demonstrated, the annotation column added by *annot* yields identical results as the columns "Coding.region.change" or "Amino.acid.change".
-However, this is not necessarily the case. *Annot* does not take aminoacid changes into account, while both other columns do.
-It might be that a variant lies within the borders of an additional gene, but has no effect on the aminoacid composition of the protein.
+However, this is not necessarily the case. *Annot* does not take amino acid changes into account, while both other columns do.
+It might be that a variant lies within the borders of an additional gene, but has no effect on the amino acid composition of the protein.
 This will result in an additional row when *annot* is used.
 When comparing "Coding.region.change" or "Amino.acid.change" with the result of annot, annot should always result in at least the same number of rows (but might give more).

 In addition, although the previous example uses a "BED file", a "GTF" can also be used.